Skip to content

 BIOS Flashing Guide

-Flashing the modded BIOS is essential for unlocking the BC-250's full potential.
+Flashing the modded BIOS is the recommended way to unlock the BC-250's full potential.
 It primarily enables dynamic VRAM allocation and grants access to advanced chipset settings that are hidden in the stock configuration.

 Critical: Clear CMOS